 Instead, create a notebook and name it the title of your novel.
-Then create a new note for each chapter inside that notebook, with the note title being the title of that chapter.
+Then create a new note inside that notebook for each chapter, using the chapter title as the title of your note.
 Then (and here’s the good part), create a Table of Contents note to make it easy to keep track of everything.
 From there, you can get to each chapter with a single click, and Evernote even numbers your chapters automatically as you add them.

 See it all at a glance

 Evernote has always been a great tool for writers.
 Its structure is similar to that of a book, with notebooks, notes, and tags being analogous to a book’s cover, chapters, and index.